egelsia/estate/README.md

 ## _Your Favourite Website to Sell Your Properties!_

 It will direct you to the homepage each time you visit the page, where a different property will welcome you.
 The page where all the properties are served will be redirected to if you click on the Estates tab.
 You can create a new selling post and POST backend service (Requests can be seen in the console) by clicking the Sell Yours! tab on the menu bar.
 When creating a new selling post, you must add the image url because there are validations for form inputs.
 Additionally, requests to "delete" are sent to the backend service.
+We used https://my-json-server.typicode.com/ website for maintaining the db.json file and fetching the data.

 ## Technologies ⚡